 Few v. utla - Protecting california teachers

 The Supreme Court ruled in Janus v.
 AFSCME that no government worker can be required to pay money to a government union as a condition of working in public service.
 This means that government employees who are not union members are no longer required to pay union fees, union dues or “agency fees” at their workplace.

 Meet the Liberty Justice Center | Janus v.
 AFSCME

 Subscribe to our weekly emails to get the latest news and join the Stand With Workers community.

 More about Janus v. afscme

 Imagine having to pay a middleman in order to go to work.
 Pay up – or find another job.
-That’s the reality for more than 5 million government workers in 22 states, including teachers, child support specialists, prison workers, police and firefighters.
+That was the reality for more than 5 million government workers in 22 states, including teachers, child support specialists, prison workers, police and firefighters.
 Janus v.
-AFSCME seeks to end this injustice.
+AFSCME ended that injustice.